eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/DCM-Kit/adoption-view/use-case/business-process.md

 ```
 -->

+A capacity groups represents the answer to one ore more material demands.
+It contains the information on how a supplier intends to fulfill customer needs, by contrasting demands with capacities over a certain time period in a specified quantity.
+Capacity quantities must refer to a time period of one calendar week (weekly buckets).

+The customer is responsible for publishing capacity groups to their customer and it is strongly recommended to:

+- Minimize any data gaps to the greatest extent possible by maintaining continuity and establishing consistency.
+- Provide capacity data for every calendar week that has associated demand data.
+- Refresh the data at a minimum of once every four weeks.
+- Align, ideally within a contract, the unit of measure for capacity quantities (e.g., pieces, kilograms, metric tons) with the customer and utilize lead factors as conversion factors, if applicable.

-The supplier must publish capacity data to the customer, referring to material demand data shared.
+The supplier must provide capacity data to the customer, corresponding to the material demand data previously shared.
 Thereby, the supplier is acting as a data provider and the customer as a data consumer of the exchanged capacity group.

-The customer must be able to receive the capacity group incl. the capacity information.
+The customer must have the capability to consume the capacity group data from the supplier.

-There are several types of capacity – for a detailed description of these capacity definitions please refer to chapter 4.1 in this document or chapter 1.5 - TERMINOLOGY in the CX-0128 Standard document.

-For further technical details refer to API standard document CX-0048 DCM API Material Demand & Capacity Group chapter “3.2.2 Data Exchange”.

-## Recommendations

-The following details are meant as a wider explanation in addition to the DCM standards that could be used for the Adoption View and therefore will be used for the KIT on Tractus-X.

-### Visualization tips

-The different capacities may be pictured with the use of different types of lines:

-- The solid line illustrates the actual capacity
-- The dotted line illustrates the maximum capacity
-- The difference between the two lines is understood as "flexible capacity"

-For specific examples see the chapter “Details” below.

-## Details

-Different types of Capacity

-There are several possibilities to define capacity information.
-Only the following are currently defined as standards (Rel.
-24.05) and, as such, must be used as described:

-- the **actual capacity** is the planned available capacity of a supplier
-- and the **maximum capacity** is the maximum releasable capacity of a supplier (it may be equal, or may be larger than the “actual capacity” but must not be smaller than actual capacity)
-- When the maximum capacity is larger than the “actual capacity”, the difference is called **flexible capacity**
-- **Agreed capacity** represents the agreed capacity of a supplier for a specific customer material(s) within a capacity group.
-It must not constitute a legal obligation to deliver.
-Using the agreed capacity is  optional and has purely informative character.
-The agreed capacity  may be greater than, less than or equal to the actual or maximum capacity of the supplier.
-It may be used for a time frame shorter than the whole time series.

-### Capacity Group structure
+### Capacity Group Structure

 The Capacity Group is the entity where Material Demand and capacity information are matched and compared for the purpose of a collaborative DCM.
 Thereby, the Capacity Group builds the common view on the data exchanged between a customer and a supplier.